curious-toad/jeneo/_posts/_defaults.md

   image_attribution_name: Add the name of the image author e.g. Joe Bloggs.
   image_attribution_link: Add the URL to the image source e.g. https://unsplash.com/photos/SpVHcbuKi6E
   team_member: Set an author for the post from the list of Team Members.
+  video-embed-link: To add a responsive video, add the url from embed link from YouTube or Vimeo.
 _options:
   layout:
     hidden: true